Aniruddha CHANDRA

 click here to go the official webpage

 Aniruddha Chandra received BE, ME, and PhD degrees from Jadavpur University, Kolkata, India, in 2003, 2005, and 2011 respectively.
 He joined the Electronics and Communication Engineering Department, National Institute of Technology, Durgapur, India, in 2005.
 He is currently serving as an Associate Professor there.
 In 2011, he was a Visiting Lecturer at the Asian Institute of Technology, Bangkok.
 From 2014 to 2016, he worked as a Marie Curie fellow at Brno University of Technology, Czech Republic.
 Dr. Chandra has published more than 100 research papers in refereed journals and peer-reviewed conferences.
-He is a co-recipient of the best short paper award at IEEE VNC 2014, held in Paderborn, Germany, and delivered a keynote lecture at IEEE MNCApps 2012, held in Bangalore, India.
+He is a co-recipient of the best short paper award at IEEE VNC 2014, held in Paderborn, Germany, and delivered a plenary lecture at IEEE FNWF 2024, held in Dubai.
 He is currently the secretary of the IEEE P2982 Standard working group and IEEE ComSoc RCC SIG on Propagation Channels for 5G and Beyond.
 His primary area of research is physical layer issues in wireless communication.

 Standard Working Group website